pjdevries/plg_system_classextension/README.md

 * For each extended class file found, a copy of the original class file is created.
 The name of that file is the same as the name of the extended class file, but with `ExtensionBase` appended to it.
 So for the example above, this will result in the file `[web root]/templates/class_extensions/components/com_content/models/ContentModelCategoryExtensionBase`.
-  If a copy already exists, it will only be copied again if the original is newer than the copy.
+  If a copy already exists, it will be refreshed if the original class file is newer than the existing copy.
 * The name of the class in the copied file gets `ExtensionBase` appended to it.
-* Using `include_once` we first load the copied original class with the derived class name, followed by the extended class with the name of the original and extending the copied original by its derievd name.
+* Using `include_once` we first load the copied original class and then the extended class.
 * Because the system plugin is the first to load the class, later uses of the same class will access the already loaded class definition.